mlnotebook/mlnotebook.github.io/content/post/nn-in-python.md

 ```
 Let's break this down:

 Our training example inputs need to match the weights that we've already created.
 We expect that our examples will come in rows of an array with columns acting as features, something like `[(0,0), (0,1),(1,1),(1,0)]`.
-As we want to consider each input example separately, we can use numpy's `vstack` to put each of these examples one  behind the other (along the z-direction if you like).
+We can use numpy's `vstack` to put each of these examples one on top of the other.

 Each of the input examples is a matrix which will be multiplied by the weight matrix to get the input to the current layer: